 IFRS 9 will require extensive new disclosures, in particular about hedge accounting, credit risk and expected credit losses.
-The Group's assessment included an analysis to identify data gaps against current processes and the Group was in the process of implementing the system and controls changes that it believed would be necessary to capture the required data.
+The Company's assessment included an analysis to identify data gaps against current processes and the Company is in the process of implementing the system and controls changes that it believes will be necessary to capture the required data.